254CARBON/ml/docs/MODEL_LIFECYCLE.md

 ## Overview

-The 254Carbon ML Platform implements a comprehensive model lifecycle management system using MLflow for experiment tracking, model registry, and deployment orchestration.
+The 254Carbon ML Platform implements a comprehensive model lifecycle management system using local storage for experiment tracking, model registry, and deployment orchestration.

 ## Lifecycle Stages